“The effect you have on others is the most valuable currency you have.” Jim Carey

 I was into eating healthy.
 This was a few years back in 2011.
 Before it was overly popular to be vegan and eat turmeric.
 People thought I was weird for ordering quinoa or drinking green smoothies.
 Today, it’s the other way around and I feel better physically and emotionally because I learned how to take care of myself from a world class nutritionist while working on projects I was passionate about.

 I also was interested in working with bigger clients because smaller clients were taking the same amount of time, but were paying me much less.
 I had done some work with Timothy Sykes who made it big by teaching people how to invest smarter.
-After working with Tim for a few years, his business partner put me in contact with Josh Flagg.

 This was an incredible opportunity because it allowed me to actually tackle some of the issues I’d ran into with Kimberly.
 Kimberly was a successful celebrity nutritionist but wasn’t well known herself until after we built her brand.